-Whereas, it is necessary to regulate and control the utilization and usages of lands and the environment to insure that, hereafter, the only usages which will be permitted are not unduly NOTE: This is an unofficial copy of the Vermont Statutes Annotated that is provided as a convenience. detrimental to the environment, will promote the general welfare through orderly growth and development and are suitable to the demands and needs of the people of this state;
+Whereas, it is necessary to regulate and control the utilization and usages of lands and the environment to insure that, hereafter, the only usages which will be permitted are not unduly

 Now, therefore, the legislature declares that in order to protect and conserve the lands and the environment of the state and to insure that these lands and environment are devoted to uses which are not detrimental to the public welfare and interests, the state shall, in the interest of the public health, safety and welfare, exercise its power by creating a state environmental board and district environmental commissions conferring upon them the power to regulate the use of lands and to establish comprehensive state capability, development and land use plans as hereinafter provided. --1969, No. 250 (Adj.
 Sess.), § 1, eff.
 April 4, 1970.